Communication with Stakeholders

 • Text with simple formatting text

-• “Knit” to produce a complete report
+• Use knit to produce a complete report

-• Controls “whole document” settings
+• An optional header that gives instructions for “whole document” settings

 Additional packages allow for further customization: